 Becoming a successful software developer can be trying, especially if you have limited programming experience.
 Besides learning how to code, you need to use your software development knowledge to create, test, and deploy projects.
 You must also set work goals and a realistic career roadmap to push yourself further.

 Read this guide to learn more about goal setting for new developers.
-Along the way, we'll explore what software developers do, what is goal setting, and why career goal-plans are important for developers.
+Along the way, we'll explore what software developers do, what is goal setting, and why career goal-plans and performance improvement plans are important for developers.
 We have also included a downloadable goal-setting template for new developers.

 What Do Software Developers Do?